Understanding and Improving Training-free Loss-based Diffusion Guidance: Analysis of Training-Free Guidance

-where $q(\bm{x}_0|\bm{x}_t) = \mathcal{N}(\mathbb{E}_{p(\bm{x}_0|\bm{x}_t)}(\bm{x}_0), r_t^2\bm{I})$ and $r_t$ is a tunable parameter \cite{song2023loss}.
-By taking $n=1$ and $r_t = 0$, \eqref{eq:lgd} is reduced to the guidance term in \eqref{eq:dps}.
+where $q(\bm{x}_0|\bm{x}_t)$is chosen as $\mathcal{N}(\mathbb{E}_{p(\bm{x}_0|\bm{x}_t)}(\bm{x}_0), r_t^2\bm{I})$ and $r_t$ is a tunable parameter.
 As demonstrated in \cite{song2023loss}, the approximation is effective for one-dimensional distribution.
-However, the approximation denoted by (a) does not extend to high-dimensional data, such as images.
-This is due to the well-known high-dimensional probability phenomenon where $q(\bm{x}_0|\bm{x}_t)$ tends to concentrate on a spherical shell centered at $\mathbb{E}_{p(\bm{x}_0|\bm{x}_t)}(\bm{x}_0)$ with radius $r_t$, as discussed in Chapter 3.1 of \cite{vershynin2018high}.
+However, we find that the approximation denoted by (a) does not extend to high-dimensional data (e.g., images) if the surrogate distribution $q$ is sub-Gaussian.
+This is due to the well-known high-dimensional probability phenomenon \cite{vershynin2018high} that if $q$ has sub-Gaussian coordinates (e.g., iid and bounded), then $q(\bm{x}_0|\bm{x}_t)$ tends to concentrate on a spherical shell centered at $\mathbb{E}_{p(\bm{x}_0|\bm{x}_t)}(\bm{x}_0)$ with radius $r_t$ (details are in Appendix \ref{sec:manifold}).
 Since the spherical shell represents a low-dimensional manifold with zero measure in the high-dimensional space, there is a significant likelihood that the supports of $p(\bm{x}_0|\bm{x}_t)$ and $q(\bm{x}_0|\bm{x}_t)$ do not overlap, rendering the approximation (a) ineffective.